serviss-ventures/nicnixr-landing/README.md

-# 🚭 NicNixr - Premium Nicotine Recovery App
+# 🚭 NixR - Premium Nicotine Recovery App

 **Your personalized journey to nicotine freedom, powered by science and community**